-The whole park drive is nearly two miles long.
-An engineering study should be completed for the portion that loops around the ravines to address erosion issues.
-The loop portion around the ravines also requires repaving.
-Widening should be considered where feasible, though spatial restraints may pose challenges.
 Preserving the scenic value of this segment of park road and mitigating the impacts of surface water runoff should be the priority.
 Recognizing the erodibility of the ravine slopes, the road should be set back from the ravine's edge to the extent feasible to allow a buffer of natural vegetation.
 The potential setback distance along the road will vary depending on available space.
-Consideration should be given to the use of pervious soil stabilization measures or materials along necessary portions of the park loop drive to address erosion scars and allow vegetation to establish.

-The entrance parking area needs to be redesigned to improve traffic circulation while still being sensitive to the historic and cultural landscape.
+The entrance parking area needs to be redesigned to improve traffic circulation while remaining sensitive to the historic and cultural landscape.
 Currently, the parking feels disconnected, and there should be more organization.
 All parking areas show signs of age and require maintenance.
 Given their proximity to the ravines, a redesign that incorporates pervious materials should be considered as opposed to standard repaving.